prakashgour/webservices/ShopsAPI_gradle/README.md

 Please read below instructions to use API.

-##Deploy the ShopsAPI.war in the Application server of host and then use the localhost and 8090 in the below given URI and test the all the operation in postman.
+##Deploy the ShopsAPI.war in the Application server of host and then use the localhost:8090 in the below given URI and test the all the operation in postman.

 ##To create a shop follow below steps.
 URI: http://localhost:8090/shopapi/shops